ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 7.1.
 Readability vs performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a open source project that will have different maintainers over its lifespan.
+This is an open source project that will have different maintainers over its lifespan.
 When writing code, keep in mind that other developers will also need to understand your code.
 Balancing readability and performance is a non-black and white subject.

 The rule of thumb is:
-    - When improving performance of code that sacrifices readability (or vice-versa), first see if the design of the implementation is done in the best way possible.
+    - When improving the performance of code that sacrifices readability (or vice-versa), first see if the design of the implementation is done in the best way possible.
     - Document that change with the reasoning in the code.

 7.2.
 Scheduled vs unscheduled